nainiayoub/java-notes/README.md

 ## Why it is not a good practice to create static variables in Java?
 Much as it’s often said that “Inheritance breaks encapsulation” statics do this in a far more severe way, by not just exposing internal implementation but also by exposing internal state.
-* The problem is when a variable can be altered by any instance of a class then the fundamental principle behind encapsulation/information hiding is lost entirely: An object is no longer in complete control of its state.
+* The problem is when a variable can be altered by any instance of a class then the fundamental principle behind encapsulation/information hiding is lost entirely: __An object is no longer in complete control of its state__.
 * Any instance of the object can alter the static variable which causes ambiguity as individual instances of the object no longer have control over their own state.
 * State changes can arbitrarily happen without knowledge of an object which relies on that state which is problematic because the object may not work correctly when this happens.